Welcome to Bermuda!

 National Pension Scheme Act and corporate Pension plans

-See the Bermuda Government's The Pension Commission, at http://www.pensioncommission.bm/.
+See the Bermuda Government's The Pension Commission.
 Not Social Security (see separately), but private pension plans.
 The National Pension Scheme Act 1999 became effective on 1st January 2000.
 All employers, whether local or international or exempted must comply, for every employee whether Bermudian or a non-Bermudian spouse of a Bermudian of from 23 years of age who works a minimum of 720 hours per calendar year.
 Employers may, however, offer more generous eligibility provisions to employees by allowing them to become members of their pension plan at an earlier age and with fewer numbers of hours worked.
 While 65 for men and women is when those eligible in Bermuda will get Social Security, private pension plans can be more generous and in lesser age as well.
 Note that the Act specifies private pensions only for Bermudian and international or exempted company employers employing Bermudians or non-Bermudian spouses of Bermudians.
 There is no requirement to establish pension plans for guest workers, which may come as a shock to the latter.
 Non-Bermudian employees should ask local and international companies and or the Bermuda Government employing them what, if anything, they offer as private pension plans or equivalent, so they know where they stand and what they can expect to take with them when they leave Bermuda.

 For those who qualify under the Act for pension eligibility, the pension scheme (plan) can be offered only by approved local insurance companies, not the "exempted" or "international" variety registered in Bermuda but not "corporate citizens" as they are often referred to, inaccurately.